 There will always be a need for copper, which is why it’s important to bring all scrap copper to a recycler like GLE Scrap Metal.
 Just keep in mind that it can be a challenge for recyclers to post prices for copper and other scrap metal, simply because those numbers change – weekly, often daily, and even hourly.

-GLE Scrap Metal is a full-service, all-in-one recycling company with operations throughout the U.S. GLE recycles more than 250 million pounds of scrap metal each year and employs an experienced logistics team that handles its expansive fleet of trucks as well as equipment for jobs of any size, at any facility.
+GLE Scrap Metal is a full-service, all-in-one recycling company with operations throughout the U.S. GLE recycles millions and millions of pounds of scrap metal each year and employs an experienced logistics team that handles its expansive fleet of trucks as well as equipment for jobs of any size, at any facility.

 The dedicated GLE team provides safe, environmentally friendly service.
-This family-owned and operated business maintains a zero-landfill policy to utilize our natural resources and help conserve energy.
+This family-owned and operated business strives to to utilize our natural resources and help conserve energy.

 To learn more, call GLE Scrap Metal at 855-SCRAP-88.